groupoid/henk.ex/README.md

 ```

 As defined in Morte, Om doesn't support recursive types.
 To see how you can encode List
-using F-algebras please refer to Morte.Turtorial.
+using F-algebras please refer to Exe macrosystem over Om.
 Also Om doesn't support type inference,
 so you should anotate aforehand all the Types in order to produce correct Om programs.
 Om just checks the given terms in its own language.